Two explosives-laden drones crash into IAF station at Jammu airport, two people injured | Law-Order

 - India

-"Air Marshal Vikram Singh is reaching Jammu to take stock of the situation,'' it tweeted.

-Officials added that Chief of Air Staff, Air Chief Marshal RKS Bhadauria, who is on a three-day visit to Bangladesh, has been apprised about the incident.
-Earlier in the morning, a defense spokesperson said, ''There were reports of an explosion inside Air Force Station Jammu.
+Earlier in the morning, a defence spokesperson said, ''There were reports of an explosion inside Air Force Station Jammu.
 There is no injury to any personnel or any damage to any equipment.
-The investigation is on and further details are awaited''.
+Investigation is on and further details are awaited''.

-A high-level meeting was underway at the Air Force station with senior police and Indian Air Force officials in attendance, sources said.

-Various probe teams including that of the IAF and National Investigation Agency reached the Air Force station.

-Jammu airport is a civil airport with a runway and the ATC (air traffic control) under the IAF.
+Jammu airport is a civil airport with the runway and the ATC (air traffic control) under the IAF.

 Jammu Airport director Pravat Ranjan Beuria told PTI that there was no disruption in flight operations due to the explosions. ''Flights to and from Jammu airport are operating as per schedule,'' he said.